jouni/j-elements/docs/pages/components/index.md

   order: 40
 ---

-Based on [the previous section](/theme), we want to use the `<button>`, `<input>`, `<select>`, and other standard HTML elements and not have specific field component implementations.
+Based on the [theming section](/theme), we want to use the `<button>`, `<input>`, `<select>`, and other standard HTML elements and not have specific field component implementations.
 That leaves a lot of use cases uncovered, compared to existing Vaadin component implementations, specifically:

 - conveniently creating accessible forms, including:
   - labels